Tram in Lodz

 • 6, 61 – operated by ZPK Markab, which belongs to the Zgierz municipal transport network;

-• 201, 202 – operated by UHT Anna Chmiel, a private carrier providing services to the Andrespol commune.
+• 201, 202 – operated by FKF and UHT Anna Chmiel respectively.
+They are both private carriers which provide services to the Andrespol commune.

 A significant number of bus lines in Łódź travel from one side of the city to the other.
 Among those lines are: